-Copyright (C) 2016 Daedalus Enterprises ePub ahead of print papers have been peer-reviewed, accepted for publication, copy edited and proofread.
-However, this version may differ from the final published version in the online and print editions of RESPIRATORY CARE relative to atmospheric pressure at a standard speed developed specifically for the system installed.
+relative to atmospheric pressure at a standard speed developed specifically for the system installed.
 PTS induced pressure changes must be considered as a possible source for pre-analytical error for blood gas measurements.
-Past investigations have observed that blood gases were not significantly altered when transported by PTS.6-8 However, when an air bubble is present within a specimen transported via PTS, the $P{O_2}$ is significantly affected.9-12 A potential corollary is clinical misinterpretation.
+A.5 Past investigations have observed that blood gases were not significantly altered when transported by PTS.
+A However, when an air bubble is present within a specimen transported via PTS, the $P{\rm O_2}$ is significantly affected.
+Potential corollary is clinical misinterpretation.

 Northwestern Memorial Hospital uses its PTS as the principle method for transporting supplies, paperwork, and patient specimens, including blood gas samples throughout the health care campus, which includes multiple buildings across 3 city blocks (approximately 0.18 miles).
 It is unclear whether clinically important changes occur to blood gas analytes in patient specimens transported via PTS.
 This prospective investigation will identify alterations in blood gas analysis in specimens transported by PTS compared with a human courier, the accepted standard.
-With proper sample collection within a clinical environment, we hypothesized that there is no clinically important difference between the partial pressures of oxygen or carbon dioxide ( $P{CO_2}$ ) measured from blood gas samples transported via a human courier versus PTS.
+With proper sample collection within a clinical environment, we hypothesized that there is no clinically important difference between the partial pressures of oxygen or carbon dioxide ($P{\rm CO_2}$) measured from blood gas samples transported via a human courier versus PTS.